Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) state that the Member may appoint another Member as a proxy for the meeting; and

-   2. include a copy of any form that the Committee has approved for the appointment of a proxy.
+   b) include a copy of any form that the Committee has approved for the appointment of a proxy.

 6. A form appointing a proxy must be given to the chairperson of the meeting before or at the commencement of the meeting.